frf-data-challenge-fount/sprint_4/README.md

 # Sprint 4

-In this course, you will predict relevant tree metrics from a tree list derived from TLS.
+In this courselet, you will predict relevant tree metrics from a tree list derived from TLS.
 A single notebook has been provided with instructions on which tasks to complete.

 There is no `requirements.txt` file for this courselet because each learner is free to choose any open library to complete the tasks.